 We will get ready for the day with a unique, traditional Berber breakfast.
 After that, it’s time to depart for Ouarzazate and stop a couple of times along the way.
 The first stop will be the village of Rissani, which is the home of the Alaouite dynasty.
 Next stop is the Sijilmassa, which is the old center of all desert trading, and some kasbahs.
 From there we continue along the route of the “Road of a Thousand Kasbahs” on our way to Ouarzazate.
 We will also pass through the Ziz valley that is home to many gorges.
 We will make a break for lunch and walk about in the Gorge Todra, then move through Dades and Rose Valley before finally arriving in Ouarzazate for dinner and overnight resting.

 Upon finishing breakfast, we will get a chance to explore the town of Ouarzazate, which includes the Kasbah of Taourirt and the movie studios of Atlas Studios.
 From there we hop over to Fint Oasis, then stop in at Ait Benhaddou for a quick lunch.
 Again we will get to see a Kasbah, but this time a famous one that you can find in movies like The Gladiator, or Babel.
 As we continue and pass through the High Atlas, we will take a road that ascends to almost 2,300 meters above the sea level, and see small villages and waterfalls along the way.
 By the afternoon we should arrive in Marrakech where we end the day with food and drinks.

 This day we will spend entirely on a tour of Marrakech.
-This day’s adventures include a trip to the Menara Gardens, a breath-taking pool with amazing scenery, the Koutoubia Minaret, Saadian Tombs, and the Museum of Dar Si Said.
+This day’s adventures include a trip to the Menara Gardens, a breath-taking pool with fantastic scenery, the Koutoubia Minaret, Saadian Tombs, and the Museum of Dar Si Said.
 Lunch will be at a local restaurant, and after will be a quick tour of the souks of Marrakech.
 Dinner and entertainment at the end of the day, including some drinks while taking in the scenery while overlooking Jamaa El Fna square.
 Travel back to Casablanca and prepare for leaving Morocco.